Vexcenot/-Middle-Mann/readme.md

 # Middle Mann
 ![](https://cdn.discordapp.com/attachments/1120021759261941820/1126905044286066709/new_thumbnail.png)
-- *Vanilla Centered TF2 Hud with default health and ammo in the middle* - Vexcenot (he said it not me)
+- *Vanilla Centered TF2 Hud with default health and ammo in the middle*
 # Description
-Lemme know watcha think.
-Ask me on Discord!: https://discord.gg/9QzHkQx

-It clears the clutters and keeps the Shit.
+**It clears the clutters and keeps the Shit.

 In other words, this HUD moves everything to the center of your screen while keeping the default TF2 art style that we all SHOULD love.
 It's middle, & it's modern.

 In other-other words, this is NOT another generic hud with random numbers floating at the centre of the screen.
-You weirdos.
+You weirdos.**

+Lemme know watcha think.
+Ask me on Discord!: https://discord.gg/9QzHkQx

 ### Features Include: